 6. Goathland Train Station — Hogsmeade

 Goathland is a pretty little village in North Yorkshire, and its train station is where the scenes of the Hogwarts Express arriving in Hogsmeade were shot.

 7. Hardwick Hall — The Malfoy Mansion

-The exterior shots of the Malfoy Mansion in the first Deathly Hallows film were taken at Hardwick Hall in Derbyshire.
+The exterior shots of the Malfoy Mansion in the first Deathly Hallows film were filmed at Hardwick Hall in Derbyshire.
 The mansion used to be a private residence, but now the Elizabethan hall is fully open to the public.

 8. The Jacobite steam train — The Hogwarts Express

-Perhaps one of the cooler Potter-oriented tourist attractions is the Jacobite steam train in Scotland.
+Perhaps one of the cooler Harry Potter-oriented tourist attractions is the Jacobite steam train in Scotland.
 The train runs between Fort William (close to Loch Shiel) and Mallaig in the Highlands.
-It runs over the Glenfinnan Viaduct, which you’ll remember from the movies.
+It runs over the Glenfinnan Viaduct, which you’ll recognize from the movies.

 9. Malham Cove — The Deathly Hallows Camp

-The limestone formation at Malham Cove was one of the places that Harry and Hermione camped out in the bleak scenes in the first Deathly Hallows film.
+The limestone formation at Malham Cove was one of the places where Harry and Hermione camped in the first Deathly Hallows film.

 10. Durham Castle

 11. Alnwick Castle

-Alnwick Castle was first built in the 11th century AD, and is the home to the Duke of Northumberland.
+Alnwick Castle was built in the 11th century, and is the home to the Duke of Northumberland.
 It was used for exterior shots of Hogwarts.
 You can only visit it in the summer.

 12. Gloucester Cathedral

 The stunning Gloucester Cathedral is popular among filmmakers — it has also appeared in the shows Sherlock and Doctor Who.
 It has stood for centuries, and one king of Britain, Edward II, is buried there.

-13. Christ Church College Great Hall — The Great Hall
+13. Christ Church College’s Great Hall — The Great Hall

-Perhaps most famous of the Hogwarts’ settings is the Great Hall of Hogwarts.
+Perhaps most famous of the Hogwarts’ settings is the Great Hall.
 It was shot in the actual Great Hall at Christ Church College in Oxford.
 Christ Church itself is an epicenter of British culture — Philip Pullman’s amazing His Dark Materials series is set in part at the college, and the place has been name-checked by everyone from Shakespeare to Yeats to Evelyn Waugh.
 Alumni include King Edward VII, Lewis Carroll, John Locke, and briefly, Albert Einstein.
 So, it’s worth a visit regardless.

 14. Lacock Abbey — Snape’s Potions class